REUTERS SUMMIT-EBay CEO confident of getting China payments license

 “That’s the multibillion dollar question for Visa, MasterCard and everyone else in payments, not only PayPal,” said Gil Luria, an analyst at Wedbush Securities.
 “I don’t think there is anybody who is not Chinese who knows the answer.”

-Donahoe’s comments suggest that PayPal is making progress toward obtaining a Chinese payments license, albeit slowly, Luria added.
+However, Donahoe’s comments suggest that PayPal is in a good position to get a Chinese payments license in the future and that the company is making progress toward that goal, albeit slowly, Luria added.

 “The evidence would suggest that a non-Chinese company is at a disadvantage.
-We have chosen not to compete aggressively,” Donahoe said at the summit, held at the Reuters office in San Francisco.
+We have chosen not to compete aggressively,” he said at the summit, held at the Reuters office in San Francisco.

 But “over time you’ll see the Chinese domestic economy try to connect with the global one.”

-EBay does around $6 billion of business in China, much of it Chinese companies selling to the rest of the world, Donahoe said.
-He expected growth there to continue to outpace the rest of the world.
+EBay does around $6 billion of business volume in China currently, much of it Chinese companies selling to the rest of the world, Donahoe said.
+He expects growth there to continue to outpace the rest of the world.

 The e-commerce market in China will grow 43 percent a year to $401.7 billion between 2012 and 2015, according to J.P.
 Morgan estimates.
-E-commerce in the United States is growing 10 percent to 15 percent a year, according to comScore.
+E-commerce in the U.S. is growing 10 to 15 percent a year, according to comScore.

-EBay launched in China about a decade ago, aiming to match buyers and sellers online as it successfully did in the United States and Europe.
+EBay launched in China about a decade ago, aiming to match buyers and sellers in the country online, as it successfully did in the United States and Europe.
 However, the company pulled out in late 2006 after spending heavily on the effort.

 Late last year, eBay dipped its toe back into China, through a partnership with online fashion retailer Xiu.com.